-The eleventh-century masterpiece The Tale of Genji has become the definitive expression of the aesthetics, poetics, and politics of life in the Heian court.
-But its brilliance has eclipsed the works of later Heian authors, who have since been displaced from the canon and relegated to critical obscurity.
-D’Etcheverry calls for a reevaluation of late Heian fiction by shedding new light upon this undervalued body of work and examining three representative texts as legitimate heirs to the literary legacy of Genji.
+The Tale of Genji has eclipsed the works of later Heian authors, who have since been displaced from the canon and relegated to obscurity.
+The author calls for a reevaluation of late Heian fiction by shedding new light on this undervalued body of work and examining three representative texts as legitimate heirs to the literary legacy of Genji.

 A Court on Horseback: Imperial Touring and the Construction of Qing Rule, 1680–1785